silent-j/EUROSAT_CNN-Land-Classifier/README.md

 4. Deployment of the model to a Flask web service

 ### Evaluation Metrics:
 As this is a mutli-class problem, the evaluation metrics used in determining model performance will be Precision, Recall and a Macro-average F-beta score.
 I have set out to achieve a minimum Global F-score of 0.85 or greater.
-An F-beta

 # II.
 Requirements & Dependencies: